FabFromTheSnow/FreeSOC/Logstash/conf.d/README.md

-This config files are meant to be used in log ingestion to elk with logstash in the case you don't have a fleet server.
+This config files are meant to be used in log ingestion to elk with logstash in the case you don't have a fleet server or an agent forward the logs.
 If you have a fleet server, simply use the pfsense integration on it and connect rsyslog.